readysettech/readyset-rails/README.md

    end
    ```
 3. Start up your application and drive traffic through the part of your
-   application that invokes the query you routed in the previous step.
-Your
+   application that invokes the query you routed in the previous step
-   application's logs will show you whether the query was routed to ReadySet:
 4. Validate that the query was routed to ReadySet by running
    `rails readyset:queries:proxied`.
 A "proxied" query is one that was served
    by ReadySet but was proxied to your primary database, since a cache for the
-   query does not yet exist.
+   query does not yet exist
 5. Create a cache for the query by running
    `rails readyset:queries:cache_all_supported`.
 This will create caches for
    all of the queries proxied by ReadySet that are supported to be cached.
 You
    can verify that the expected caches were created by running
-   `rails readyset:caches`.
+   `rails readyset:caches`
 6. Drive traffic through the part of your application that invokes your cached
    query.
 The first invocation of the query will be a cache miss, but the
    second will be served from the cache.
 You can verify that the cache was